Cocanuta/Growing-Weed-Plant/README.md

 You need to subscribe to/download Drugzmod in order to make this work.

-Drugzmod on the workshop can by found here: http://steamcommunity.com/sharedfiles/filedetails/?id=112986621
+Drugzmod on the workshop can by found [HERE](http://steamcommunity.com/sharedfiles/filedetails/?id=112986621)

-Models for FastDL and other stuff: http://www.garrysmod.org/downloads/?a=view&id=68156
+Models for FastDL and other stuff: [HERE](http://www.garrysmod.org/downloads/?a=view&id=68156)